qdbell/Ryassofortran/README.md

 Fortran90-wrappers `runyasso` and `calyasso`, which in turn call the Fortran90-subroutine `mod5c` containing the YASSO15 model code.
-In other words, the package makes it possible to use simple R-functions to run a very computationally efficient version of YASSO15.
+In other words, the package makes it possible to use simple R-functions to run a very fast implementation of YASSO15.
 While both R-functions essentially call the same model code, there are a few distinctive differences in how they work.

 **It is important to explicitly define the data types for the R-function inputs.** The Fortran90-wrappers expect certain data types (double or